The C3 algorithm, under control of a total order#

 The rationale for the inversion above between \(A<B\) and A._cmp_key > B._cmp_key is that we want the order to be compatible with inclusion of categories, yet it’s easier in practice to create keys that get bigger and bigger while we go down the category hierarchy.

 This implementation applies to join-irreducible categories (i.e. categories that are not join categories).
 It returns a pair of integers (flags, i), where flags is to be interpreted as a bit vector.
 The first bit is set if self is a facade set.
 The second bit is set if self is finite.
 And so on.
-The choice of the flags is adhoc and was primarily crafted so that the order between categories would not change too much upon integration of github issue #13589 and would be reasonably session independent.
+The choice of the flags is adhoc and was primarily crafted so that the order between categories would not change too much upon integration of Issue #13589 and would be reasonably session independent.
 The number i is there to resolve ambiguities; it is session dependent, and is assigned increasingly when new categories are created.

 Note